MicrosoftDocs/win32/desktop-src/dxmath/xmmin-template.md

 # XMMin template

-Compares two numeric data type instances, or two instances of an object which supports an overload of &lt;, and returns the smaller one of the two instances.
+Compares two numeric data type instances, or two instances of an object which supports an overload of <, and returns the smaller one of the two instances.
 The data type of the arguments and the return value is the same.

 ## Syntax